The poison of self-pity

 Bitterness – ”God is often the target – why did He let that happen?”

-Low self- esteem – ”I am a victim of bullying” or ” I crave the acceptance of others to feel better about myself. ”
+Low self-esteem – ”I am a victim of bullying” or ” I crave others’ acceptance to feel better about myself. ”

-Lack of humor – ” taking life seriously, you don’t laugh at yourself ”
+Lack of humour – ” taking life seriously, you don’t laugh at yourself.”

 1. Allow yourself time to discover where these feelings and thoughts originate from and deal with them.

 Allow yourself to feel emotions and be compassionate with yourself.